draumaz/despot/README.md

 ### the repo
 - <a href="https://github.com/draumaz/despot-repo">where all the dbuilds are found.</a>
 - a dbuild is a shell script that uses despot build functions and variables.
-- contribution should be extremely simple - check out the <a href="https://github.com/draumaz/despot-repo/blob/master/skel.dbuild">skel.dbuild</a> if you're interested!

 ## contributors
 - <a href="https://github.com/DeltaDove">DeltaDove</a> - project name, Fedora support